Gairo, Sardinia: Natural Areas

 The highest part of the heel is about fifty metres wide but has vertical walls that rise 100 metres.
 The light-coloured sides of its walls contrast with the greyness of the rocks that surround it.
 Its base is in a conical trunk conformation.
 For the Ogliastra region, this natural monument constitutes the most important evidence of erosion of the large calcareous strata of the Giurese that has covered this part of the island for about ten million years and, being visible over a long distance, constituted a reference point for all those that crossed these mountain zones in times gone by.

 It was considered as a holy mountain by the Nuragic people inhabiting the zone.
 Its name seems to be linked to the name given by the Romans to the old tribe inhabiting the zone: Ilienses (literally, "the stone of Ilienses").
 This people resisted to Roman occupation for centuries.

-Another beauty in Gairo's territory is the famous beach of Su Sirboni.
+The cave overlooks the hamlet of Taquisara, from which it takes its name, with approximately 200 inhabitants and approximately 8 km from Gairo.

+On the coast, the beaches of Su Sirboni and Coccorrocci are noteworthy,as is the imposing Monte Ferru, which features evocative natural pools called "Piscinas."
+In addition to wild boars, foxes, etc., the mountain is also home to particularly important species such as the mouflon, of which several dozen specimens remain.